-Prospective purchasers of bonds should consult their own tax advisors concerning the United States federal income tax consequences of the purchase, ownership and disposition of the bonds in light of their particular circumstances, as well as the effect of any relevant state, local, foreign or other tax laws.
+Prospective purchasers of bonds should consult their own tax advisors concerning the U.S. federal income tax consequences of the purchase, ownership and disposition of the bonds in light of their particular circumstances, as well as the effect of any relevant U.S. state or local, non-U.S. or other tax laws.

-Taxation of United States Bondholders
+Taxation of U.S. Bondholders

-United States Bondholders Defined.
-For purposes of this summary, the term "United States Bondholder" means a holder of a bond that is:
+U.S. Bondholders Defined.
+For purposes of this summary, the term "U.S. Bondholder" means a beneficial owner of a bond that is:

-- An individual who, for United States federal income tax purposes, is treated as a citizen or resident of the United States, - A corporation, (or any other entity treated as a corporation for United States federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia. - An estate the income of which is subject to United States federal income taxation regardless of its source, or - A trust if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) it was in existence on August 20, 1996 and has in effect a valid election to be treated as a United States person.
+- An individual who, for U.S. federal income tax purposes, is treated as a citizen or resident of the United States; - A corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia: - An estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - A trust, if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S.

+persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) the trust was in existence on August 20, 1996 and has in effect a valid election to be treated as a U.S. person.